Iran nuclear talks resume — will they yield results? | DW | 29.11.2021

 Last week, US Special Envoy for Iran Rob Malley said Tehran's attitude "doesn't augur well for the talks."

-"If they start getting too close, too close for comfort, then of course we will not be prepared to sit idly," Malley told the US National Public Radio.
+"If they start getting too close, too close for comfort, then of course we will not be prepared to sit idly," Malley told National Public Radio (NPR) in Washington.

 Tehran has demanded the lifting of all US sanctions, in addition to assurances that Washington will stick to the nuclear agreement in the long run.